10DLC outbound SMS registration tips

 Your privacy policy must include language that:

-Data privacy example: "Mobile information will not be shared with third parties/affiliates for marketing/promotional purposes.
+Data privacy: "Mobile information will not be shared with third parties/affiliates for marketing/promotional purposes.
 All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties."

-"If you wish to be removed from receiving future communications from [brand name], you can opt out by texting STOP."
+Opt-out example: "If you wish to be removed from receiving future communications from [insert your brand name here] , you can opt out by texting STOP."

 In this field, enter a link that takes the reviewer and consumers directly to your brand's terms and conditions.
-You must implement your own terms and conditions and cannot assume or adopt another party's terms as your own.
+You must draft and publish your own unique terms and conditions.
+You cannot reuse or modify another company’s terms and conditions as your own.

 Make sure your terms and conditions link is included in your messaging disclosure and website footer.